Annie Armstrong: Controversies and conflicts

 Annie retired from WMU in 1906.
 It was through the steely determination of Annie and many other like-minded Southern Baptist women that WMU had been forged against often fierce opposition from the male SBC leadership.
 The mid to late 1800s were times when public female leadership was virtually unknown.
 Throughout Annie's career she had successfully gained a growing SBC support due to her Christ-like passion and record for achieving results.
-Yet, controversy had remained as her intentions and decisions were at times questioned, misunderstood and publicly aired in various Baptist state newspapers.
+Yet, controversy had remained as her leadership, intentions and decisions were at times questioned, misunderstood and publicly aired in various Baptist state newspapers.

 In the early 1900s as WMU was continuing to evolve as an organization, there were conflicts over the path forward.
 To Annie, it seemed her days in leadership were now over precipitating her abrupt decision to step down.
 She remained very active in her local congregation and in extensive missions work in the city of Baltimore for the remainder of her life.

-In 1934, WMU recognized her lifetime of work by naming the annual Easter offering for home missions in her honor.
-Thus, the Annie Armstrong Easter Offering was born with every dollar going to support missions work throughout the U.S. and Canada.
+In 1934, WMU recognized Annie's lifetime of work by naming the annual Easter offering for home missions in her honor.
+Thus, the Annie Armstrong Easter Offering was born with every dollar going to support missionaries and their work throughout the U.S. and Canada.